18th Street Distillery adding Fermentorium that will expand capacity, space and special events

 "We're going to give the Airbnb a shot," he said.
 "Couples who get married or people who come for social functions may want to stay.
 People who are visiting the brewery from Chicago, Ohio or somewhere in the Midwest hopefully will want to take advantage."

-18th Street Distillery hosted birthdays and other smaller events in its current space, but has been deluged with wedding inquiries as distilleries have gained in popularity as wedding destinations.
+Birthdays and other smaller events were hosted in 18th Street Distillery's current space, but has been deluged with wedding inquiries as distilleries have gained in popularity as wedding destinations.

 "I can't even tell you how many wedding inquiries we got a week that we couldn't service," he said.
 "I think distilleries have gotten popular because they're hugely fascinating spaces with the barrels, the smell of the warehouse, the beautiful-looking copper stills and the pot stills.
 It photographs well."